holland01/YAQ3R/notes/specific-todos.md

 [feature/effect_shaders]
 Fix sky-related issues.
 Some of this is due to the way it's being texture mapped ( tex coords should be mapped according to a sphere with radius specified in a shader (skyparms) )

+read this: https://www.scratchapixel.com/lessons/3d-basic-rendering/minimal-ray-tracer-rendering-simple-shapes/ray-sphere-intersection (both geometric and analytic solutions)

+then apply that same idea to the spheroid (not an ellipsoid: there's two different radiuses - not 3).
+That should be all you need.

+remember the spheroid equation:

+(x^2 + y^2) / a^2 + z^2 / c^2 = 1

 [feature/effect_shaders]
 Fix lava rising effect.